manicphase/plansformer/README.md

 ## to play around with it

-A config file needs creating in the root directory
+A `config.conf` file needs creating in the root directory

 ```
 [twitter]